-Sometimes when clients call, they have three days to pull together a strategic plan.
+Sometimes when clients call leading a facilitated session, they have three days to pull together a strategic plan.
 Sometimes, it’s a couple of hours set aside to do the facilitation.
 Although that isn’t much time (more is better), it is possible for a meeting facilitator to facilitate a strategic planning session in two hours using aggressive facilitation.
 In fact, it is possible to pull together anything in two hours.
 Here’s how aggressive facilitation for strategic planning works:

 Limit the size of the group to maximum twelve participants.
 More than twelve is too many for effective facilitation in a short time frame.

 Do as much advance work as possible.
 Mainly this involves disseminating the current strategic plan (if there is one, sometimes there isn’t) and any insight on its status – metrics, market research, customer feedback, etc. It’s helpful if participants prepare their own SWOT of the existing organization/plan.

 Define the time-frame for the strategic plan.
 Three years is typical.
 Annual operating plans fit under the strategic plan consistent with executing the strategic pillars that are defined.
 Some organizations argue that strategic plans are done on a one-year time-frame.
 They aren’t.
 Missions seldom if ever change and some pillars (eg, building new manufacturing capacity) may take years to execute.